allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Concept.
 The Commitments Board \(CB\) allows you to build an equipment usage schedule.
 This is useful if you have limited equipment resources that must be scheduled in order to maximize usage and to prevent over-scheduling.

 Permission Roles.
-To setup CB Equipment, you need one of the fol owing permission roles: Administrator, Flight Scheduler, Ground Scheduler, or Operations Desk.
+To setup CB Equipment, you need one of the following permission roles: Administrator, Flight Scheduler, Ground Scheduler, or Operations Desk.
 To view the module you need Basic User.

 Schedule Equipment

-You need to identify your equipment types and your specific pieces of equipment: Add an Equipment Type
+You need to identify your equipment types and your specific pieces of equipment:

-1. Go to Scheduling> Commitments Board \(in ePEX\) or Commitments Board Web \(in WinPEX\)> Setup
+Add an Equipment Type

-> Equipment Types.
+1. Go to Scheduling> Commitments Board \(in ePEX\) or Commitments Board Web \(in WinPEX\)> Setup> Equipment Types.

 2. Click the Add Equipment Type button to open the Add Equipment Type dialog.